 You can create a pay category by following these steps;

 When you create a new business, a number of common pay categories have already been created however, you are able to create new ones that match your business needs.
 To create a new Pay Category click on the 'Add' button as shown below:

 - A new pay category box will open.
 Type the name of the new pay category in the pay category name box.
-Then click on the 'Add' button on the bottom right.
-See Image below.
+Then click the 'Save' button:

 Fields in this category include:

 - Units - hourly, annually, fixed, or daily

 - Super rate - as a percentage